ClaireMakers/JavaScript-curriculum-work-in-progress/Express.md

-## Creating Full Stack Web Applications with JavaScript

-When JavaScript was created, it used to **strictly run on the browser**, and was used to **add dynamic effects on web pages**.
-Now, we can use JavaScript as a **full-stack language**, meaning that it's a tool to **build both the front and back-end of web applications**.
-So far, you have been using **the Node.js environment** to run your code, which is **the environment used to run back-end JavaScript code**.
-Next week, you will see how to run JavaScript in your browser - for now, we will have a look at a **Express**, a common JavaScript back-end framework and learn how to build a very simple server with it.

-Learning objectives:
+## Objectives:
 - Learn how a basic Express server is built
 - Learn about JSON data
 - Write a simple Express route and check it works using Postman

-Key concepts:
+## Key Concepts:
 - routes or endpoints
 - HTTP requests and responses
 - JSON data

+## Creating Full Stack Web Applications with JavaScript

+When JavaScript was created, it used to **strictly run on the browser**, and was used to **add dynamic effects on web pages**.
+Now, we can use JavaScript as a **full-stack language**, meaning that it's a tool to **build both the front and back-end of web applications**.
+So far, you have been using **the Node.js environment** to run your code, which is **the environment used to run back-end JavaScript code**.
+Next week, you will see how to run JavaScript in your browser - for now, we will have a look at a **Express**, a common JavaScript back-end framework and learn how to build a very simple server with it.

 ## What is Express?